-Brown-Shannon Hall, located adjacent to the seminary building, provides community learners space for eating, studying, and lounging.
-Other amenities include faculty office space, a conference room and restrooms.
+Brown-Shannon Hall, located adjacent to Founders Hall, provides community learners space for eating, studying and lounging.
+Other amenities include office space, a conference room and restrooms.
 The building is named after the late Dr. Paul Brown, former professor of Homiletics and Worship, and the late Ed Shannon, former caretaker and security guard.